This page should guide you through the initial steps of contributing to Mozilla. Welcome, we're delighted to see you! :)

 - And there are also many ways to contribute to the Mozilla mission without programming.
 If you'd like to get involved in design, support, translation, testing, or other types of contributions, see the Volunteer Opportunities page.

-Step 1 - Build Firefox, Firefox for Android or B2G OS.
+Step 1 - Build Firefox for Desktop or Android.

-If you'd like to contribute to Firefox, simple instructions to build desktop Firefox are here, and for mobile contributors, you can get started here to build Firefox for Android or here to build B2G OS.
+If you'd like to contribute to Firefox, simple instructions to build desktop Firefox are here, and for mobile contributors, you can get started here to build Firefox for Android.
 Getting set up may take some time - there are some big downloads involved - so you may want to move on to the next steps while it builds.
 More build instructions can be found here.

 Mozilla's other products—including the community-supported Thunderbird builds—can be found with a quick search, and often you won't need to build anything to make a contribution.